maple-labs/maple-docs/technical-resources/pools/pool-creation.md

 2. The provided `PoolManagerFactory` is a valid factory in `MapleGlobals`.
 3. The provided `WithdrawalManagerFactory` is a valid factory in `MapleGlobals`.
 4. Each provided `LoanManagerFactory` is a valid factory in `MapleGlobals`.
+5. The provided `PoolPermissionManager` is a valid instance in `MapleGlobals`.
-5. The Pool Delegate does not own a `Pool` already.
+6. The Pool Delegate does not own a `Pool` already.
-6. The Pool Asset is a valid asset in `MapleGlobals`.
+7. The Pool Asset is a valid asset in `MapleGlobals`.
-7. The `WithdrawalManager` withdrawal window is shorter than the cycle duration.
+8. The `WithdrawalManager` withdrawal window is shorter than the cycle duration for cyclical based withdrawal manager.
-8. The required pool cover can be transferred from the Pool Delegate to the `PoolDelegateCover`.
+9. The required pool cover can be transferred from the Pool Delegate to the `PoolDelegateCover`.

-# Pool Deployment
+# Pool Deployment with cyclical based Withdrawal Manager

 To deploy a Pool, `PoolDeployer` can be called with the following parameters: